Lviv National Stepan Gzhytsky University of Veterinary Medicine and Biotechnology

-Stepan Gzhytskyi National University of Veterinary Medicine and Biotechnologies Lviv is a public university located in Lviv, Ukraine.
+The Stepan Gzhytskyi National University of Veterinary Medicine and Biotechnologies Lviv is a public university located in Lviv, Ukraine.

 Overview

 Stepan Gzhytskyi National University of Veterinary Medicine and Biotechnologies, located in Pekarska street, 50, Lviv is a complex of education, science, close cooperation with agricultural production and education of future specialists in the spirit of patriotism and cultural wealth.
 The major structural unit in the system of providing professional educational services is a Department.
 The University has 31 departments.
 Moreover, the structural unit providing educational services, including second higher education, advance training and retraining of personnel is the Institute of Extended Training and retraining of AIC Specialists.

 There are more than four thousand full-time and extramural students studying in the University.
 Training of masters is carried out in five specialities.
 There are four faculties of full-time education, Faculty of Distance Education, Institute of Extended Training and Retraining AIC Specialists.
 The University continues its work concerning official recognition of diplomas of Ukrainian agricultural universities by the universities of developed countries.

 The University provides educational services in such areas: veterinary science, food technology and engineering, technology of producing and processing livestock products, fish industry and aquaculture, specific categories (quality, standardization and certification), economics and business, management and administration, ecology, environment protection and law.

 The other major units, which facilitate the educational process, are: scientific library, scientific and production complexes "Davydivsky" and "Komarnitsky", Department of Practise, Information Technology Centre with the technical and educational services.
 The University implemented a program of integration science and educational process.
 59 branches of departments were established, based on the best scientific institutions and production units (companies, enterprises, associations).
 The University provides training of specialists for the state budget, preferential government loans, funds of individuals and entities.
 The percentage of state orders is 65% in full-time department and 35% in extramural studies.

 The main aim is to strengthen the cult of knowledge.
 Recently, it has become a good tradition to refer the best students of the University for Practice to United Kingdom, Germany, Netherlands, and Ireland.